 While all the fresh pork you buy (roasts, chops, steaks, fillets etc) is 100% Australian grown, the majority of ham and bacon in the supermarkets is made using imported pork.

-It’s important when choosing your ham, bacon, smallgoods or even some ‘ready meals’ to check the label to make sure the pork is Australian.
+It’s important when choosing your ham, bacon, smallgoods or even some ‘ready meals’ to check the label to make it’s made from pork produced in Australia.

 By choosing ham and bacon made using Australian pork, you’re supporting our farmers.
-You’re also buying products made from pork raised under some of the highest welfare, safety and environmental standards in the world.
+You’re also buying products made that come fresh from Australian farms and meet Australia’s production standards.

 Country of Origin Labelling

 Australia’s labelling laws have changed to make it easier to identify if food is imported.

 This is called country of origin labelling and is overseen by our government.

 The green and gold kangaroo only indicates that a product has been made in Australia.
 The product can contain imported pork and still use this image on the label.